openmrs/openmrs-owa-addonmanager/README.md

 npm run build:prod
 ````

-This will create a file called `openmrs-addonmanager.zip` file in the `dist` directory,
+This will create a file called `openmrs-addonmanager.zip` file in the `root` directory,
 which can be uploaded to the OpenMRS Open Web Apps module.

 ### Local Deploy